lyraongithub/VatsimStationStatus/README.md

 Have you ever wanted a simple script to monitor the statis of ATC at your favourite airport on VATSIM?
 Then look no further.
 VatsimStationStatus solves this issue by providing a number of scripts to accomidate a number of scenarios.

 The script in the root directory is the script currently under development, with previous (completed) scripts in the /old_scripts directory.
-These older scripts are unikely to recieve bug fixes.
+Unfortuantly, these older scripts are unikely to recieve bug fixes.

 ## Still in developmment:
 - [ ] Inpliment setting of station at startup.